 There are two primary errors when it comes to spiritual warfare—over-emphasis and under-emphasis.
 Some blame every sin, every conflict, and every problem on demons that need to be cast out.
 Others completely ignore the spiritual realm and the fact that the Bible tells us our battle is against spiritual powers.
 The key to successful spiritual warfare is finding the biblical balance.
-Jesus sometimes cast demons out of people and sometimes healed people with no mention of the demonic.
-The apostle Paul instructs Christians to wage war against the sin in themselves (Romans 6) and to wage war against the evil one (Ephesians 6:10–18).
+Jesus sometimes cast demons out of people; other times He healed people with no mention of the demonic.
+The apostle Paul instructs Christians to wage war against the sin in themselves (Romans 6) and warns us to oppose the schemes of the devil (Ephesians 6:10–18).

-Ephesians 6:13–18 gives a description of the spiritual armor God gives us.
+Ephesians 6:13–18 is a description of the spiritual armor God gives us.
 We are to stand firm with the belt of truth, the breastplate of righteousness, the gospel of peace, the shield of faith, the helmet of salvation, the sword of the Spirit, and by praying in the Spirit.
 What do these pieces of spiritual armor represent in spiritual warfare?
-We are to speak the truth against Satan’s lies.
+We are to know the truth, believe the truth, and speak the truth.
 We are to rest in the fact that we are declared righteous because of Christ’s sacrifice for us.
-We are to proclaim the gospel no matter how much resistance we receive.
-We are not to waver in our faith, no matter how strongly we are attacked.
+We are to proclaim the gospel no matter how much resistance we face.
+We are not to waver in our faith, trusting God’s promises no matter how strongly we are attacked.
 Our ultimate defense is the assurance we have of our salvation, an assurance that no spiritual force can take away.
 Our offensive weapon is the Word of God, not our own opinions and feelings.
-We are to follow Jesus’ example in recognizing that some spiritual victories are only possible through prayer.
+And we are to pray in the power and will of the Holy Spirit.

-Jesus is our ultimate example for spiritual warfare.
-Observe how Jesus handled direct attacks from Satan when He was tempted by him in the wilderness (Matthew 4:1–11).
-Each temptation was answered the same way—with the words “It is written.”
-Jesus knew the Word of the living God is the most powerful weapon against the temptations of the devil.
-If Jesus Himself used the Word to counter the devil, do we dare to use anything less?
+Jesus is our ultimate example of resisting temptation in spiritual warfare.
+Observe how Jesus handled direct attacks from Satan when He was tempted in the wilderness (Matthew 4:1–11).
+Each temptation was combatted with the words “it is written.”
+The Word of the living God is the most powerful weapon against the temptations of the devil.
+“I have hidden your word in my heart that I might not sin against you” (Psalm 119:11).